 Recognize Causes for High Blood Pressure and Stress

 The higher your psychological stress level, the higher your blood pressure is likely to be.
 That’s why I can’t emphasize enough how important it is to learn to recognize the triggers of your stress and promptly deal with them.
-Luckily, reducing your blood pressure naturally can be as easy as learning when you need to breathe more deeply, laughing more often, or spending more time with your pet.
+Luckily, reducing your blood pressure naturally can be as easy as learning when you need to breathe more deeply, laugh more often, or spend more time with your pet.

 Get more of Dr. Sinatra's advice on Healthy Blood Pressure

 Your emotions, particularly anger and grief, are hidden causes for high blood pressure.
 That’s because while high blood pressure may be caused by a chemical imbalance, unhealthy diet, or excess weight, its other name—hypertension—also reflects another major cause.
 Hypertension can arise because you are “hyper-tense”—filled with bottled-up anger or grief.
 Luckily, there are lifestyle practices that help defuse your anger and manage your grief to reduce your blood pressure naturally.

 Move Your Mind and Body to Reduce Blood Pressure Naturally

 Hundreds of studies have confirmed that practicing the mind-body activities of yoga, T’ai Chi, and transcendental meditation effectively helps to reduce your blood pressure naturally and lower stress.

 Yoga.
 Studies of hypertensive adults with and without coronary disease have shown that yoga-based interventions can reduce the need for high blood pressure medication.
 Yoga does not require an enormous time commitment: Daily 30-minute yoga sessions have been shown to reduce blood pressure.